 - Fruit – You can use all of your favorite fruits in this recipe.
 I like to use grapes, apples, pears and strawberries.
 Feel free to add in melon, blueberries and peaches, use whatever you have in your fridge!

 - Lemon Juice – Lemon juice not only adds flavor the finished fruit salad, but it also helps to stop fruit like apples and pears from browning.
-Use fresh lemon juice rather than the bottled kind.
+Use fresh squeezed lemon juice if possible.
+You can substitute 100% lemon juice if needed.

 The options are endless!
 You can use all your favorite fruits to customize this amazing fruit salad recipe.